-PlotMaker is a layouting program that was part of the ARCHICAD package.
-This standalone application is optimised to prepare an architectural documentation set based on the views, drawings and images created with ARCHICAD.
-PlotMaker can also accommodate data from external sources such as other CAD and image files, word-processing documents and spreadsheets.
-The Layouts were saved into single .PMK files until the Layout Book has been introduced in PlotMaker 9, which had a separate file format ( .LBK ).
+PlotMaker was a layouting program that was part of the ARCHICAD package.
+This standalone application was optimised to prepare an architectural documentation set based on the views, drawings and images created in ARCHICAD.
+PlotMaker could also accommodate data from external sources such as other CAD and image files, word-processing documents and spreadsheets.
+The Layouts were saved into single .PMK files until the Layout Book was introduced in PlotMaker 9, which had a separate file format (.LBK).

-Since ARCHICAD 10 the PlotMaker has been integrated into ARCHICAD.
-Thus, no more separate Layout files are needed.
-In the later ARCHICAD versions the layouts can be accessed and managed through the Navigator or the Organizer.
-However, in case of large and complex projects the using of .PMK files can be advantageous.
+Since ARCHICAD 10 the PlotMaker is integrated into ARCHICAD.
+Thus no more separate Layout files are needed.
+In the later ARCHICAD versions layouts can be accessed and managed through the Navigator or the Organizer.
+However in cases of large and complex projects the usage of .PMK files can still be advantageous.
 In this workflow the model is located in one or more project files, and the Layout Book in a separate project file.
-Drawings are saved individually as .PMK files and linked to the ARCHICAD documentation project file.
+Drawings are published as .PMK files and are linked to the ARCHICAD documentation project file.
 (You can find more information on this kind of workflow here.)

 Working with PlotMaker